danrot/master-thesis/03_implementation.md

 agnostic way.
 The only part which is delegated to one of the transport layers is the storage.

-In this repository the `VersionHandler` implementing a general approach of versioning valid for all different transport layers.
+In this repository the `VersionHandler` implements a general approach of versioning valid for all different transport layers.
 There was also the need for some refactoring to enable certain operations required for the verisoning support in other transport layers than Jackrabbit.